BlueBrain/nexus/docs/src/main/paradox/docs/fusion/search.md

   ```
 - description: Will render a description using the enriched markdown template viewer (see @ref:[Description Viewer](admin.md#resource-descriptions))

-#### Defaults
+#### Default Fields Configuration

-IF no fields property exists on the `SearchConfig`, the following default values will be used:
+If no fields property exists on the `SearchConfig`, the following default values will be used:

 ```
 {